gcostaneto/EnvRtype_course/MODULE2.md

 ## env_typing: environmental typologies and its frequencies across time and space

-## Example 1: interpreting GE or G+GE interactions in field trials
+## env_association: interpreting GE or G+GE interactions in field trials

+Currently under development (for EnvRtype v 1.0.1, November 2021).
+Aims to associate the W matrix with phenotypic data, using factorial regression, partial least squares or GAM.

-## Example 2: Grouping environments
+## env_group: Grouping environments according to its diversity

+Currently under development (for EnvRtype v 1.0.1, November 2021).
+Aims to use T matrix (typologies) or W matrix for grouping environments with shared similarity